- Supervisor's Toolbox

 Students that are registered only for zero credit hours of "EIU Non-credit Thesis 5951" are not eligible for student employment on campus.
 If these students already have a job prior to this enrollment zero credit hours of "EIU Non-credit Thesis 5951," and the manager or supervisor wish to continue employment, these students may be able to continue work through "student extra help" Please contact Human Resources for more information.

 A student employee must be enrolled in 6 or more semester hours in a summer session unless he/she completed 6 semester hours during the prior spring semester.
-Federal Work-Study students must be enrolled in 6 or more hours.
-The Director of Financial Aid may make exceptions to the enrollment requirements for the summer on a limited basis when circumstances warrant.

 Students that graduate in December are no longer eligible for student employment.
 Students that graduate in May can continue working into the summer until the summer pay period ends, which is early August.
 Check with the Student Employment Office for the exact date.
+International students are not permitted to work past their graduation in May, as their paperwork usually expires mid-May.

 Students with graduate assistantship that do not include a stipend are eligible for on campus employment.